chtrembl/azure-cloud/petstore/04-configure-git-hub-action-for-ci-cd-into-app-service/README.md

 ![](images/gh4.png)

-Head to azure-cloud/blob/main/.github/workflows/petstoresapp_ci_cd_to_appservice.yml and update the following properties to refect your Container Registry and your Username from above:
+Head to azure-cloud/blob/main/.github/workflows/petstoresapp_ci_cd_to_appservice.yml and update the following properties to reflect your Container Registry and your Username from above:

 ```AZURE_CONTAINER_REGISTRY```